simon-p-r/wadofgum-json-schema/README.md

 ### Usage

-After extending your model with this mixin, instances of your class will have a `validate` method.
-This method returns a promise that resolves when validation is complete or rejects if validation fails.
+After extending your model with this mixin, instances of your class will have a `validate` method which accepts a callback as its only parameter.

 Simply provide a json schema for validation and then assign it to the static `schema` property on your class.